 Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-In this movie, I'll show you how to create this synthetic star-filled background.
-And while it's not technically a transformation, it will transform the scene from what we have now, and it's pretty fun.
+In this movie, I'll show you how to create this synthetic star field background.
+And well, it's not technically a transformation.
+It will transform the scene from what we have now and it's pretty fun.
 So, I'm going to Shift+Tab to bring back my panels here.
-And I'm going to turn off that Color slider, and I'm going to click on the top glass layer and drop down to the black white icon right there.
-And I'm going to choose the Invert command.
-And that'll go ahead and create an Invert Adjustment layer.
-Notice that it doesn't have any options in the Properties panel, which begs the question, then why are you showing me this?
+And I'm going to turn off that Colors layer.
+And I'm going to click on the Top Glass layer.
+And drop-down to the black white icon right there.
+And I'm going to chose the Invert command.
+And then I'll go ahead and create an Invert Adjustment layer.
+Notice it doesn't have any options in the Properties panel, which begs the question, then why are you showing me this?
 But in any case, now we have white glasses against the black background.

 All right.
 I'm also going to turn on these text layers right there.
 And so I'll just drag across that eyeball column like so, in order to turn them on.
-And so, as promised, we've managed to entirely transform the scene by adding a synthetic star field that we created using a combination of Smart Filters and a Levels Adjustment layer, here inside Photoshop.
+And so as promised, we've managed to entirely transform this scene.
+By adding a synthetic star field that we created using a combination of Smart Filters and a Levels Adjustment layer here inside Photoshop.